Home

 Inequality:

 An inequality expresses the relative order of two mathematical expressions.
-The symbols (less than), (less than or equal to), (greater than), (greater than or equal to) are used to write inequalities.
+The symbols (less than),

 Note:

-The sign of an inequality is unchanged if it is multiplied or divided by a positive number,
+The sign of an inequality is unchanged if it is multiplied or divided by a positive number.

 For example,